mcdemarco/the-new-kitchen-cookbook/pasta/alfredo.md

 ## Variants

 Most recipes of this sort (including the source recipe) use one cup parmesan, or half parmesan and half romano.

+You can add a 14 oz. can of salmon (or a couple of fillets, cooked and chopped, or even some smoked salmon) and/or 2 c. peas, if you like that sort of thing.